pietroppeter/nim-for-pythonistas/notes.md

+## fixing stuff after dry run at "assaggi di pycon""

+- [x] title

+improve intro slides (write script and time it faster (5min?))
+- [ ] me (add a few lines, improve speaker notes)
+- [ ] animate the 3 properties slide
+- [ ] script and time it

+improve conclusion:
+- new conclusion slide [ ]

 ## outstanding issues

 - I have a CORS problem for plant app from pietroppeter to nimib-land! (reveal.js iframe issue)
+  - fixed with a hack (copied and pasted html of plant_app in local)

 ## Thu/Fri May 2/3